Do You Have Pre-Diabetes?

 The relationship between diabetes and periodontal disease is bidirectional.
 Periodontal inflammation makes it more difficult to control blood sugar.
 Periodontal disease triples the risk of dying from heart and renal diseases in those who have elevated blood sugar!
 Treatment of periodontitis is associated with HbA1c reductions of approximately 0.4%.22

 Exercise just 30 minutes, five days a week, and improve your cells’ ability to respond to insulin.
-As you can tolerate include some mild weight training and resistant exercise.
-Fifteen minutes of interval training in which one alternated high intensity exercise with lower intensity exercise is particularly helpful if one can tolerate it.
-A short walk after each meal lowers the blood sugar just as effectively as one moderately paced 45 minute walk during the day.23 Moderate-intense exercise reduces the amount of fat stored around the heart, in the liver, and in the abdomen of people with type 2 diabetes mellitus.
-Additionally, moderate exercise reduces the risk of chronic kidney disease and inflammation—all of which are important for the individual who has either prediabetes or diabetes.
+As you can tolerate include some mild weight training and resistance exercise.
+Fifteen minutes of interval training alternating high-intensity exercise with lower-intensity exercise is beneficial if one can tolerate it.
+A short walk after each meal lowers the blood sugar just as effectively as one moderately paced 45-minute walk during the day.23 Moderate-intense exercise reduces the amount of fat stored around the heart, in the liver, and in the abdomen of people with type 2 diabetes mellitus.
+Additionally, moderate exercise reduces the risk of chronic kidney disease and inflammation—all of which are important for individuals with prediabetes or diabetes.

 Forward Look